sajjad-MoBe/gdm/README.md

 ### Persistence
 - Save and restore the state of downloads and queues when the application is closed and reopened.
-- Store configuration and download information in a sqlite3 database.
+- Store configuration and download information in a json based database.

 ---